openBVE logo

 Lighting, Shading and Contrast

-Posted by Anthony Bowden on 20th November 2008 at 9:00 pm
+Posted by admin on November 20, 2008 at 9:00 pm

 In this first entry, I’m going to talk about shadows, contrast and realism.
 Recently, I’ve been playing around with improved shadows and lighting effects, which are now possible thanks to » openBVE’s « support for daytime/nightime texture transitions, as well as support for alpha-enabled PNG images which can be used as textures.
 Michelle and I briefly discussed time-of-day texture transitions and headlight glow effects recently, and it occured to me that not only could a glow effect be achieved with openBVE’s extended commands, but soft shadows could also be created.
 In these two screenshots of the Class 323 EMU on Cross-City South, you can see how these openBVE capabilities facilitate a rather nice effect in-game, which I feel adds to the visual quality and immersiveness considerably: